voquis/terraform-aws-directory-service-with-logging/README.md

 # Directory service with logging
-Terraform AWS module for Directory service directory with cloudwatch logging
+Terraform AWS module for Directory service directory with cloudwatch logging.
+Note that AWS will create a security group automatically.

 # Examples
 ## Minimal example